Show Story

 Martin called him up during the matchmaking segment.
 Just read the room — Sam was sitting in a way that suggested he was paying attention, or nervous, or both.
 Martin pointed at him.

-No advance coordination.
+There was no advance coordination.
 No friend in Martin's ear beforehand.
-No wink from venue staff.
+No wink from the venue staff.
 Just Martin making the call you make when you've done this long enough to trust what a room is telling you.

-Sam walked up.
-The crowd went through the usual progression: curious about who this is, starting to form a read on him, settling in for the bit.
+The crowd went through the usual progression of a matchmaking call-up: curious about who this is, starting to form a read on him, settling in for the bit.
 Martin ran through his questions.
 Sam answered.

 And then Sam reached into his pocket.